remkohdev/kafka101/Lab03/README.md

 	$ spring init --list
 	```

+* Edit the file src/main/resources/application.properties,

+    ```console
+    $ vi src/main/resources/application.properties
+    ```

+* Press the 'i' key to enable INSERT mode,
-* Edit the file src/main/resources/application.properties, and add the following common Spring Boot properties to configure Kafka,
+* Add the following common Spring Boot properties to configure Kafka,
+* Replace <password> with the password from the Event Streams credentials,
+* Replace <brokerlist> with the 'kafka_brokers_sasl' from the Event Streams credentials, remove the quotes and newlines,

 	```text
 	# Spring server config